Ben-Tay/Git/Data Structures & Algo/src/Module 1/Recursion.md

 `Base Case(s)`: Termination condition(s) that ensure all branches of recursion stop eventually
 * Recursion w/o a base case will loop/run forever and causes a `stack overflow` error.
+* To ensure that this process terminates, we need a base case that is simple enough to solve directly without further recursion, (ie left 1 step)

 `Recursive Case(s)`: Method calls to itself
 * Any time a recursive method is reached, current method call will block/pause at that line until the recursive call `returns a value`.